Elementary Real Analysis: Simple elementary functions

 \begin{defi}[VBEF $\&$ SEF] \underline{Very basic elementary functions } are

 where

-\underline{Simple elementary functions }, abbreviated {\em SEF}, is the subset of {\em EF} obtained by replacing in Definition~\ref{def_obecEF2} the starting set of functions {\em RBEF} with {\em VBEF}. \end{defi} Simple elementary functions arise from constants and the exponential function, logarithm, sine and restricted arkus sine by repeated addition, multiplication, division and composition.
+\underline{Simple elementary functions }, abbreviated {\em SEF}, is the subset of {\em EF} obtained by replacing in Definition~\ref{def_obecEF2} the starting set of functions {\em RBEF} with {\em VBEF}. \end{defi} We obtain simple elementary functions by starting from constants, the exponential function, logarithm, sine, and the restricted arkus sine, and repeatedly applying addition, multiplication, division, and composition.
+The next exercise explains why we do not add to VBEF the restrictions $x^b\,|\,(0,+\infty)$ for real $b>0$.